Al Maktoum International Airport: Operations

 Al Maktoum International Airport opened on 24 June 2010 with one runway and only cargo flights.
 The first flight into the airport occurred on 20 June 2010, when an Emirates SkyCargo Boeing 777F landed after a flight from Hong Kong.
 The flight served as a test for various functions such as air traffic control, movement of aircraft on the ground, and security.
 According to Emirates, the flight was an "unmitigated success".

 On 24 February 2011, the airport was certified to handle passenger aircraft with up to 60 passengers.
 The first passenger aircraft touched down on 28 February 2011, an Airbus A319CJ.
 The airport officially opened for passenger flights on 26 October 2013 with Flynas and Wizz Air as the two carriers to operate from the airport.

 In the first quarter of 2014, 102,000 passengers went through the airport.
 At the time of its opening, three cargo service airlines served Al Maktoum International Airport, including RUS Aviation, Skyline Air and Aerospace Consortium.
 Fifteen additional airlines then signed a contract to operate flights to the airport.

 Passenger numbers in the first half of 2016 totaled 410,278, up from 209,989 in the first half of 2015.
 Low usage of the facility led to it being described as a white elephant.

 Expansion plans

-On 28 April 2024, Emirates announced that the ruler of Dubai, Sheikh Mohammed bin Rashid al-Maktoum, had approved a major expansion of Al Maktoum International Airport with the construction of a new 128 billion AED ($34.85 billion USD) passenger terminal.
+On 28 April 2024, Emirates announced that the ruler of Dubai, Sheikh Mohammed bin Rashid al-Maktoum, had approved a major expansion of Al Maktoum International Airport with the construction of a new 128 billion AED (US$34.85 billion) passenger terminal.
 When complete, the airport is expected to be the largest in the world at roughly five times the size of the existing Dubai International Airport with capacity for up to 260 million passengers.
 Plans call for the airport to include five parallel runways and 400 aircraft gates.
 All Emirates and Flydubai operations are expected to be transferred to the new airport once completed.